Generic Name: Quazepam (KWAZ e pam)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about quazepam

-- Side Effects
+- Quazepam Side Effects

 - During Pregnancy or Breastfeeding